UkuleleDidgeridoo/Banjo-Bowling/README.md

 # BowlingBanjo

 My first attempt at a 3d game using p5.js and WEBGL.
-It's pretty a pretty dysfunctional golem made out of other people's creative work.
+It's pretty dysfunctional and it's made out of other people's creative work.
+I made it purely for my own enjoyment and for a friend who loves Banjo Kazooie.
 Please enjoy responsibly.